itsm3c/kessler-syndrome/README.md

 -------------

 >  This is a simulation program of Kessler Syndrome.

-...
-Modules needed: Tkinter.
+>Modules needed: Tkinter.

-...
-Author:  Fedor Sedov.
+>Author:  Fedor Sedov.
-# kessler_syndrome